Godless arrogance

 Ignorant geniuses

 Footsteps that disclose a higher world, from the family-friendly anime Kimi ni Todoke (Reaching You).
-Unfortunately I am not good at reaching you in the way I describe today, but I hope you will still be able to dig out something worthwhile!
+Unfortunately, I am not good at reaching you in the way I describe today, but I hope you will still be able to dig out something worthwhile!

 Synchronicity is fun!
 Regular readers may remember my recent entry on diversity of ignorance, inspired almost completely by a short essay by Bjørn Stærk.
 This was on Tuesday 21.
-The same day, seemingly out of the blue, a regular reader on the One Cosmos blog recommends the book The Intellectual Life by Sertillanges.
+The same day, seemingly out of the blue, a regular reader of the One Cosmos blog recommends the book The Intellectual Life by Sertillanges.
 Two days later, and probably as a result of the comment, Robert Godwin pulls out a quote from Sertillanges’ book:

 “Contact with writers of genius procures us the immediate advantage of lifting us to a higher plane,” which confers “benefit on us even before teaching us anything.
 They set the tone for us; they accustom us to the air of the mountaintops.
 We were moving in a lower region; they bring us at one stroke into their own atmosphere”.